seanthegeek/graylog-fortigate-syslog/README.md

 ### FortiGate Syslog

-Contains a rule that matches all logs with a field named `devid` that has a value that starts with `FGT`, which is the beginning of every FortiGate seral number, and is included in every FordiGate log message.
+The FortiGate Syslog stream includes a rule that matches all logs with a field named `devid` that has a value that starts with `FGT`, which is the beginning of every FortiGate seral number, and is included in every FordiGate log message.

 ## Dashboards

 ### FortiGate

-The fortiDate dashboard has multiple pages.
+The fortiGate dashboard has multiple pages.
 Each page contains a collection of dashboard widgets releated to a specific type of log data.

 - Overview
 - Application Control